 There were hammocks and cozy corners, lots of garden art, they even have a chairy tree.
 Plenty of space for the kids to run around and learn about a working farm.

-The Café is delightful, where you can stop by for a lavender inspired lunch in the screened in patio nestled among the tall shady oaks overlooking the lavender field.
-It makes for a perfect setting to enjoy the tasty lavender treats – we loved the lavender cheese cake and lavender lemonade.
-Jane makes these delicious goodies right there in here kitchen with a purple door.
+The Café is delightful, where you can stop by for a lavender inspired lunch in the screened-in patio nestled among the tall shady oaks overlooking the lavender field.
+It makes for a perfect setting to enjoy the tasty lavender treats – we loved the lavender cheesecake and lavender lemonade.
+Jane makes these delicious goodies right there in her kitchen with a purple door.
 They have cooking classes with lavender of course!

 Lavender Ridge Farms hosts an annual Lavender Festival where there will be wine tasting, antiques and art and of course lavender products.
 You can also buy little lavender plants to bring home to your garden or patio.
-About 50 vendors setup shop under the shade of the oak trees, rain or shine the festival will be held Memorial Day Weekend May 27 – 29.
+About 50 vendors set up shop under the shade of the oak trees, rain or shine the festival will be held Memorial Day Weekend.

 The farm currently has 2 acres of lavender planted and more lavender, new herbs, scented geraniums and cut-flowers are being added all the time.
 It is smaller compared to the bigger and more expansive fields of Provence but definitely has a rustic Texan charm to it!
 Plan a picnic or snap a picture at the Lavender Ridge Farm and fool your friends into thinking you went for a weekend getaway to Provence!

 CONNECT WITH US